The Vail Plantation

 The house has four fireplaces.
 The one in the living room is Hessian carved and is exceptionally beautiful.
 The one above it on the second floor is also carved, but with a different design.

-The basement has hand-hewn oak beams which are butted together to form first-floor supports.
-There basement is partitioned into many small areas perhaps to be used for storage.
+The cellar has hand-hewn oak beams which are butted together to form first-floor supports.
+It is partitioned into many small areas perhaps to be used for storage.

 Interhaven House circa 1868